alnfedorov/MEF-CBL0137/chip-seq/README.md

 sudo docker run --rm -it -v $(pwd):/project --name chipseq-container chipseq:latest snakemake --cores $(nproc) --configfile config/config.yaml -d . --snakefile workflow/Snakefile  all
 ```
 Before running the pipeline, make sure to place raw fq.gz files in `pipeline/results/pe-{SAMPLE NAME}/fq.gz` folders.
-Refer to the `pipeline/config/config.yaml` for a list of samples used in the research (fq.gz files can be downloaded from the SRA).
+Refer to the `pipeline/config/config.yaml` for a list of samples used in the research (fq.gz files can be downloaded from the SRA: SRP339170).

 Once the pipeline finishes, called peaks, fold enrichment tracks and basic QC metrics will be available in the `pipeline/results` folder.